-- Maphumulo is characterised by its predominantly rural character with agriculture as the main economic activity to such an extent that at least 50% of the households are involved in agricultural activities.
-Most of the land is associated with Ingonyama Trust, followed by private ownership and a very small percentage is directly under the control of the municipality; - It is characterised with numerous opportunities for tourism which include many natural assets such as the uThukela River, which meanders along KwaShushu, UMvoti River and Die Kop Mountain; and - Other prospects within the municipality include the cultural resources, namely: the nine Iron Age sites, historical sites of Cetshwayo's grave, Itshe lika Ntunjambili, and a world battle site of the Bambatha Rebellion where Zwide of the Ndwedwe clan was defeated by Shaka.
+- Maphumulo is characterized by its predominantly rural character with agriculture as the main economic activity to such an extent that at least 50% of the households are involved in agricultural activities.
+Most of the land is associated with Ingonyama Trust followed by private ownership and a very small percentage is directly under the control of the municipality. - It is characterized with numerous opportunities for tourism which include many natural assets such as the main rivers; uThukela which meanders along KwaShushu, UMvoti River and the Die Kop Mountain.

+Other prospects the municipality is branded with includes the cultural resources namely; the nine Iron Age sites, historical sites of Cetshwayo's grave and a world battle site of the Bambatha Rebellion where Zwide of the Ndwedwe clan was defeated by Shaka and itshe lika Ntunjambili.

-From an investment perspective, the formalisation of the Maphumulo town and adoption of a Land Use Management Scheme, and introduction of valuation roll present numerous untapped opportunities linked to cultural and eco-tourism.
+From an investment perspective, the formalisation of the Maphumulo town and adoption of a Land Use Management Scheme, and introduction of valuation roll present numerous untapped opportunities linked to cultural and eco-tourism, the municipality has a vision of being a catalyst for sustainable socio-economic development to create a better life for all residents.